In-Vitro Diagnostic Medical Device Regulation

 Manufacturers shall draw up and keep up to date the technical documentation for those devices.
 The technical documentation shall be such as to allow the conformity of the device with the requirements of this Regulation to be assessed.
 The technical documentation shall include the elements set out in Annexes II and III of the IVDR.

-The Technical Documentation shall contain all evidences to demonstrate that an in vitro diagnostic medical devicecomplies with the general safety and performance requirements specified in Annex 1 of the IVDR.
+The Technical Documentation shall contain all evidences to demonstrate that an in vitro diagnostic device complies with the general safety and performance requirements specified in Annex 1 of the IVDR.
 The Technical Documentation is mandatory for all devices regardless of their classification (A, B, C or D).

 Manufacturers shall keep the technical documentation, the EU declaration of conformity and, if applicable, a copy of the relevant certificate, including any amendments and supplements, available for the competent authorities for a period of at least 10 years after the last device covered by the EU declaration of conformity has been placed on the market.